SolderedElectronics/Soldered-Hacky-Codes/README.md

 ✅ Hardware connections (schematic can be added if needed)

-✅ Comments of the limitations of the code, or if something is not working as it should, or something is not done (TODO).
+✅ Comments on the limitations of the code, or if something is not working as it should, or something is not done (TODO).

 # Other files
-If for some reason with sketch some other files must be added, make folder named "extras".
+If for some reason with a sketch, some other files must be added, make a folder named "extras".
-If images are needed, inside "extras" make "images" folder.
+If images are needed, inside "extras" make an "images" folder.

 Folder structure
 ```